| [Up] |

 Schema validation is provided while parsing with the @validate attribute of the <xcl:parse> element or with the <asl:validate> element.

-[TODO]In most cases, handles XML documents without specifying if the underlying API is DOM or SAX ; however, it may be advantageous to prefer one or the other technique in certain cases, in particular when performances are critical : SAX may be more suitable because it allow to connect components in a pipeline fashion.
-Moreover, DOM trees are fully accessible with XPath expressions, whereas SAX events are not suitable to XPath because in XPath expressions are used both upon XML datas and non-XML datas compliant with XML, known as cross-operable objects.
-Thus, SAX documents may be preferred to DOM documents by applications that don't need to access to the content with XPath.
+handles XML documents without specifying if the underlying API is DOM or SAX ; however, it may be advantageous to prefer one or the other technique in certain cases, in particular when performances are critical : SAX may be more suitable because it allow to connect components in a pipeline fashion.
+Moreover, DOM trees are fully accessible with XPath expressions, whereas SAX events are not suitable to XPath because in XPath expressions are used both upon XML datas and non-XML datas compliant with XML, known asFor example, Web applications built with pipelines serve dynamic pages faster, like shown in the example below :

-| 3-tiers Web application with a SAX pipeline | |
+3-tiers Web application with a SAX pipeline | |

-In this example, the tiers involved are an XML native database, the Web front that hosts the below, and the browser, that will start to display the result whereas the XML native database still computes the request :
+In this example, the tiers involved are an XML native database, the Web front that hosts the below, and the browser, that will start to display the result whereas the XML native database still computes the request :<web:mapping match="..." method="GET"> <io:request connect="xmldb:provider://user:pwd@host:port" name="results" output-type="SAX" We assume in this example that the XML native database will return several XML results that we want to merge and transform to a single HTML output.

-In fact, although hides the API involved in most usage, processing SAX events is not exactly the same than processing DOM trees.
+hides the API involved in most usage, processing SAX events is not exactly the same than processing DOM trees.
 As explained in the example above, SAX events are deferred actions : when an XML document is of the type SAX, it is not really created ; a SAX handler that represent it is available for the actions that follows, and may be used to be connected to a component that will consume the document ; the inner actions will be processed only when the document will be consumed.
 This makes the sequence of actions somewhat disrupted.
-Actions made for SAX processing can't be safely switched to actions that are dealing with DOM.
+Actions made for SAX processing can't be safely switched to actions that are dealing with DOM.DOM or SAX ? | |||

-The following example show two snippet s that are almost the same (they only differ by the @type attribute of the <xcl:document> element), but will produce two different XML documents :
+The following example show two snippet <xcl:document> element), but will produce two different XML documents : s that are almost the same (they only differ by the @type attribute of the

 Moreover, the litteral elements that may appear within a SAX <xcl:document> are also deferred : that is to say that here again the sequence is disrupted to avoid caching all the datas when attribute definitions or namespace declarations are encountered, because even if they can be defined anywhere in the content of the litteral element, they have to be applied on it.
 Actually, the content of a litteral element is performed but not recursively for each other litteral elements encountered inside ; thus, the events will be fired once the content performed without forgetting attribute definitions neither namespace declarations.
 Nested litteral elements will be processed in the same way when corresponding events have to be fired.
 In a global view, the processing sequence is performed level by level instead of in tree order.